mrmiguez/pymods/README.md

 ### Methods

 All functions return data either as a string, list, list of named tuples.
-See the appropriate docstring for details.
+See the appropriate docstring or the [API documentation](https://pythonhosted.org/pymods/) for details.

 ```python
 >>> record.genre?